 “Should I give my baby water?”, is a very important question.
-Summer is on its way and long, hot days can be expected.
 Water is an essential part of our health because our body uses water to regulate our temperatures, excrete toxins and it is, in fact, used in all our cells and tissues.

 As adults we have been taught that we should be drinking about 2 litres of water per day to make sure our bodies can do all these wonderful things.
 Naturally, we want to do the very best for our babies so the question often arises as to when you can give a baby water to drink and how to introduce water to a baby.